 NIA applicants are also encouraged to apply to become an EPSRC Peer Review College member.
 This will help applicants build an in-depth knowledge of our peer review processes and principles, helping you to further increase your knowledge of reviewing and proposal writing.
 You will be a part of the decision-making process and get a broad view of the novel ideas coming through the funding pipeline in your area.

-No closing dates apply to the scheme.
+The scheme follows the current UKRI Funding Service timelines and dates.
 The NIA scheme can only be applied to once, whether previous applications were successful or not, except when permission to resubmit an application is invited after peer review.

 Proposals are considered in competition with other NIAs at standard research prioritisation panels.

 Projects should be self-contained and comprise a single research vision with clearly defined objectives and outcomes.
-The duration of the project should be appropriate to deliver these – typically 1 to 3 years.
+The duration of the project should be appropriate to deliver these, typically one to three years.

 Complex, multifaceted research projects with many objectives are not appropriate for this scheme.

-The NIA expectations document gives some guidelines for applicants to consider during the initial formulation of their proposals with regards to the expected scope and features of their application.
+The NIA expectations statement (at the end of this guidance) gives some guidelines for applicants to consider during the initial formulation of their proposals, with regards to the expected scope and features of their application.